 ABOUT THE FEST

-The Fayetteville Film Fest, now in its twelfth year, is an advocate for films and filmmakers as they enter the marketplace.
+The Fayetteville Film Fest, now in its thirteenth year, is an advocate for films and filmmakers as they enter the marketplace.
 Because we are establishing that groundwork, we are an artistic festival with market potential.
 We offer a full schedule of panels and other events to compliment the screenings of our films.

 The Fayetteville Film Fest is committed to expanding and supporting our filmmaker relationships and sister festivals throughout the state.
 We strive to establish a unique personality and we want our festival audience to have a memorable experience.

 The Fayetteville Film Fest is also an advocate for films and filmmakers as they enter the marketplace.
 In our twelfth year, we are an established festival with market potential.
 There will be workshops, panels and other events to compliment the screenings of our films, as well as numerous networking opportunities.

 Fayetteville, Arkansas, a highly artistic community, is home to the University of Arkansas and next to the headquarters of the largest retailer in the world including the largest distributor of DVD’s.
 We're consistently in the top 100 FilmFreeway Festivals based on filmmaker feedback.